 What is market rent?

-The RTB also have a useful rent index that reflects the actual rents being paid, according to the RTB’s records, as distinct from the asking or advertised rent, which is the basis of other rent reports.
-Those reports may also be useful to support your application and are available here on the RTB website.
+- The RTB also have a useful rent index that reflects the actual rents being paid, according to the RTB’s records, as distinct from the asking or advertised rent, which is the basis of other rent reports.
+These reports may also be useful to support your application and are available here on the RTB website.

-Market compariables for setting rent and rent reviews
+Market comparables for setting rent and rent reviews

-If the landlord has serves the tenant with a valid written notice of rent review, the tenant must submit an application to the RTB before the new rent is to have effect or before the expiry of the 90 days notice from the date of receipt of that notice, which ever is later.
+- If the landlord has served the tenant with a valid written notice of rent review, the tenant must submit an application to the RTB before the new rent is to have effect or before the expiry of the 90 days' notice from the date of receipt of that notice, whichever is later.
 Please note that tenants must continue to pay their rent at the existing rent for the tenancy until the case is determined unless both parties agree otherwise.

-For Approved Housing Bodies, the setting and reviewing of rent is set out in the lease and contract provided to the tenant at the start of the tenancy.
+For Approved Housing Bodies, the setting and reviewing of rent should be set out in the lease/contract provided to the tenant at the start of the tenancy.
 The use of comparable market rent in setting/reviewing the rent does not apply to Approved Housing Bodies.
 Click here for further information on Approved Housing Bodies Rent Reviews.